Dave-team/Knowledge-base/Business-Intelligence/Analytics.md

 # Analytics
-Principles
-- Make sure to keep the raw data with the analysis somewhere well documented as you will always need to do the analysis again or remember your assumptions

 ## SQL development
 ### SQL query checks
 - After every step, check to see whether there are duplicates (count or count distinct) introduced.
 Also, see if you added null values in your data.
 If so, understand why and make a decision as to delete or keep them
 - Make sure to keep the same number of rows when this should be the case